ADMINISTRATION AND PLANNING

 David joined CCE in the summer of 2010 as the Assistant Director of Research and Technology.
 As the Associate Director of Research and Technology, he leverages IT processes, applications, and data to support and enhance the mission of CCE.
 Prior to this role at CCE, David spent over nine years managing web marketing and IT at New York University.
 He also has a Master's Degree in Urban Planning & Policy, and can hold forth for quite some time on the subject.

 As the Assistant Director of Research and Technology, Frankie is actively engaged in developing and supporting CCE’s IT initiatives with a strong focus on user management, systems administration, and web and multimedia design.
 Prior to working at CCE, he worked at the Columbia University Medical Center where he coordinated various research programs including molecular, clinical, and cancer genetics.
-In addition to photography, painting, and woodworking where he creates custom furniture from reclaimed wood, he can be seen playing soccer at several fields across Manhattan.
-He also holds a B.A in Forensic Psychology and enjoys watching any show on the Investigation Discovery (I.D) channel.
+In addition to photography, painting, and woodworking, he can be seen playing soccer around New York CIty.
+He also holds a B.A in Forensic Psychology.

 Elizabeth is on the administration and planning team at CCE, where she has worked since 2007.
 She works with finance, human resources, and operations.
-She also manages the Alumni & Parent Internship Fund program, which provides grants to Columbia College students to pursue unpaid summer internships.
+She also manages the Work Exemption Program, which provides grants to Columbia College and the School of Engineering and Applied Science students to pursue unpaid semester and summer internships, volunteer and research opportunities.
 Elizabeth loves living in New York City and biking, walking, and exploring Central Park.

 Bernadette, along with her colleagues on the Administration and Planning Team, shares responsibility for the financial and operational management of the Columbia Student Enterprises for the Center for Career Education.
 She provides overall support and maintenance of the student enterprises and their work environment, which includes the processing and distribution of the payroll for those students.
 Bernadette particularly enjoys student discussions regarding the issues and new projects that arise within the businesses.